 The next step of the screening process is to conduct short phone interviews.
 The call should help you to evaluate the soft skills every software developer should have, such as clear communication, active listening, and focus.
 This is a good time to discuss the salary range, benefits, and company culture so the candidate can decide if they want to move forward.

 3. See the Software Developer’s Skills in Action

 Whether you have one in-person or video interview or multiple rounds, by the end of the process you need to know that the candidate has the necessary experience, skillset, and professional values to be successful at the company.

 It’s helpful to assess the candidate’s skills by having them complete a short assignment during the interview, like writing or debugging code.
 Additionally, ask behavioral interview questions that require the candidate to reflect on past roles and consider how they’d handle situations they may face in this one.

-It’s important that you know exactly which interview questions to ask before you hire software developers.
+People who know how to hire a software developer effectively know insightful interview questions to ask.
 Here are some examples you can customize based on your company’s technical needs: